How I set up new machines | Setting ssh keys and shell

 Working from my current company, I have access to a lot of boxes(EC2s).
 I have created a sample config file so that I keep which key is being used to access that particular box.

-You can add something like this to your ~/.ssh/config file.
+You can add something like this to your 2.
+Prologue (I have been using the same ssh key since this long)

 Host stage